winniesi/tg-gemini-bot/README.md

 ## Get Started

 1. Click [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fwinniesi%2Ftg-gemini-bot&env=BOT_TOKEN%2CGOOGLE_API_KEY%2CALLOWED_USERS&project-name=tg-gemini-bot&repository-name=tg-gemini-bot) to deploy to Vercel.

 2. **Set the environment variable** according to the instructions below.

 3. Once everything's done, visit the domain name of your Vercel project address.
 (Visiting the `Domains` instead of the `Deployment Domains` provided by Vercel for the project .)

+   Or you could just click on `https://api.telegram.org/bot<bot-token>/setWebhook?url=<vercel-domain> ` to connect your Telegram bot to Vercel services. (remember to replace <token> with your actual corresponding parameters)

 ![update_telegram_bot](./screenshots/visit_domains.png)